 I first walked into a yoga studio in 1998 as a young elementary school teacher with an overactive mind.
 I loved spending an hour and a half devoting my full attention to my body, breath, mind, and heart.
 As a yoga teacher I think of myself as a completely regular person who is deeply immersed in the grit of daily life as a mother of three brilliant, active children.
 My yoga mat (and meditation cushion) is where I come to slow myself down, breathe, and feel.
 For me, yoga is the antidote to the numbness that comes with living a full life in a fast moving, over-stimulating world.

-I am a lover of music, mantra, meditation, flow, and fun.
-I incorporate these elements into my classes whenever appropriate.
-My background includes study in the styles of Hatha, Iyengar, Power Yoga, and training in the Anusara school.
-Lately I find my heart resting in Jasmine Tarkeshi and Dana Flynn's "Lotus Flow" style.
-I completed my 200 hour teacher training with Annie Adamson at Yoga Union and I recently spent six months engaged in mentorship with Diana Hulet.
-I am currently working on my 500 hour certification through Sianna Sherman's Rasa Yoga teacher training.
-It is my hope that, through the practices of yoga, we can be with our struggles, soften our hearts, move our bodies, and recommit to our lives off the mat, with honesty, courage, compassion, and love.
+I completed my 200 hour teacher training with Annie Adamson at Yoga Union and spent six months engaged in mentorship with Diana Hulet.
+I completed a 300 hour certification through Sianna Sherman's Rasa Yoga teacher training.
+It is my hope that, through the practices of yoga, we can be with our struggles, soften our hearts, move our bodies, and recommit to our lives off the mat, with honesty, courage, compassion, and love